 - X2 visa: It is a short-term visa issued for study programs with less than six months.
 Applicants for language programs and short training courses can apply for this student visa.
 Unlike the X1 visa, this one is issued as a single entry.

-What are the requirements of a Chinese student visa?
+What are the requirements of a China student visa?

 The applicant must provide the following requirements: